nosrac77/data-structures/README.md

 * **Graph** - an unordered graph of nodes, connected to each other with pointers (or "edges") that aim in one direction.
 Non-traversible.

+* **Weighted Graph** - A graph (as described above) with weighted edges assigned at edge creation.
+Traversible using depth-first or breadth-first methods.

 ## Time Complexities: